 PublicationsMy first book Space Station Science won the Golden Kite Award from the Society of Children's Book Writers and Illustrators for best nonfiction book of 1999.
 The second edition is available in paperback from Windward Publishing.
 My second book, Homework Help on the Internet was published in August, 2000.
-I wrote the cover story for Girls to the Rescue #7 (Meadowbrook Press 2000), which was reprinted in Best of Girls to the Rescue.
+I wrote the cover story for Girls to the Rescue #7 (Meadowbrook Press 2000), which was reprinted in Girls Save the Day.
 Home on the Moon (National Geographic 2003) won the 2004 American Institute of Physics Science Writing Award in the children's category.
 I wrote The Space Explorer's Guide to Stars & Galaxies as book 8 of Scholastic's Space University series.
 Two of my Christian science fiction stories were in Eat My Martian Dust that came out from Baker in March 2005, and are now available via Kindle.

 In 2006, I wrote "Martian Mice" for 4Frontiers, now available in the Callahan Kids:Tales of Life on Mars anthology.
 Space and Astronomy: Decade by Decade a historical reference published by Facts On File in 2007.
 I served as assignments editor for Ad Astra, the magazine of the National Space Society in 2008, and served as a National Geographic Explorer in 2009.
 My first novelette was published in the July/August 2010 issue of Analog magazine and was reprinted in the e-anthology Into the Next Millennium.